 Rheumatoid Arthritis - See Arthritis

-Rhinitis - Inflammation of the mucus membrane in the nasal cavities usually caused by infection or obstruction.
+Rhinitis - Inflammation of the mucous membrane in the nasal cavities usually caused by infection or obstruction.
 It can also be a symptom of distemper.

 Rickets - Disease caused by vitamin D deficiency.